arielhr1987/leira-letter-avatar/README.txt

 * [Jose Luis Chavez](https://profiles.wordpress.org/jlcd0894/) - Icons, banners and designs
 * [ivankuraev](https://profiles.wordpress.org/ivankuraev/) - Support for russian characters

+= Development =

+You can contribute to this plugin development on [Github](https://github.com/arielhr1987/leira-letter-avatar)

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/leira-letter-avatar` directory, or install the plugin through the WordPress plugins screen directly.